-This subject helps students to develop an understanding of important science concepts and processes, the practices used to develop scientific knowledge, of Science’s contribution to our culture and society, and its use in our lives.
-Students will be using the Stile education platform to further enhance their learning and interaction in Science, which engages students through real-world connections, interactive simulations and experimental and hands-on activities.
-The curriculum helps students to develop scientific knowledge, understanding and skills to make informed decisions about local, national and global issues and to participate, if they so wish, in science-related careers.
+This subject will help you to develop an understanding of important science concepts and processes and the practices used to develop scientific knowledge.
+You will develop scientific knowledge, understanding and skills to make informed decisions about local, national and global issues and to participate, if you so wish, in science-related careers.

 - what Science is and what scientists do